-The Utonagan dogs have a unique bloodline; they were carefully cross-bred by using a Siberian Husky; renowned for its ability to work in packs, with an athletic built enabling it to move heavy luggage from one place to another, an Alaskan Malamute; the active brainy ones who mix up well with others, a German Shepherd; the multi-tasking breed, which is famous for its intelligence and accommodative nature and five other rescued dogs, whose origin is still not known.
+The Utonagan dogs have a unique bloodline; they were carefully cross-bred by using a Siberian Husky; renowned for its ability to work in packs, with an athletic body enabling it to move heavy luggage from one place to another, an Alaskan Malamute; the active brainy ones who mix up well with others, a German Shepherd; the multi-tasking breed, which is famous for its intelligence and accommodative nature and five other rescued dogs, whose origin is still not known.

 Image: San Diego Shooter via Flickr

 It is an ideal family dog, as well as, one of the best dogs that are used for herding, police and military service, drug detection, and much more.
-In the UK and many European countries, it is known as Alsatian.
+In the UK and many European countries, it is also known as Alsatian.

 The German Sheperd dogs were a significant part of the rescue operations held after the 9/11 tragedy at the Twin Towers and successfully pinpointed many survivors from the collapsed and destructed buildings.